the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 Jest lets us pass a test-specific function to the Item component as prop.
 These test specific functions are called **spy**, **stub**, or **mock**; each is used for different test scenarios.
 The `jest.fn()` returns us a *mock* for the actual function, which lets us capture when it's called.
 As a result, we can use Jest assertions like `toHaveBeenCalledTimes`, which lets us assert a number of times the function has been called; and `toHaveBeenCalledWith`, to verify arguments that are passed to it.

-Ever time we want to spy a JavaScript function, whether it has been called or whether it received certain arguments, we can use Jest's helper function to create a mocked function.
+Every time we want to spy a JavaScript function, whether it has been called or whether it received certain arguments, we can use Jest's helper function to create a mocked function.
 Then, after invoking this function implicitly with RTL's `fireEvent` object's function, we can assert that the provided callback handler -- which is the mocked function -- has been called one time.

-With the last tests, we have tested the Item component's input and output via rendering assertions and callback handler assertions.
-However, we are not testing real state changes yet, because there is no actual item removed from the DOM after clicking the "Dismiss" button.
-The logic to remove the item from the list is in the App component, but we are only testing the Item component in isolation here.
-We will get to testing the actual implementation logic of removing an Item later when testing the App component.
+In the last exercise we tested the Item component's input and output via rendering assertions and callback handler assertions.
+We are not testing real state changes yet, however, as there is no actual item removed from the DOM after clicking the "Dismiss" button.
+The logic to remove the item from the list is in the App component, but we are only testing the Item component in isolation.
+Sometimes it's just useful to test whether a single block works, before testing everything altogether.
+We will test the actual implementation logic for removing an Item when we cover the App component later.

-We will continue with the SearchForm component which uses the InputWithLabel component as child component.
-As before, we will start with rendering the component with providing all the essential props:
+For now, the SearchForm component will use the InputWithLabel component as a child component.
+As before, we will start by rendering the component and providing all the essential props:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~